When is Teej 2026 in Nepal? Teej 2083 Dates

 Mehendi: A Symbol of Beauty and Good Fortune in Teej

-An important custom during the Teej festival is the application of Mehendi or henna, which stands for wealth, love, and marital bliss.
+An important custom during the Teej festival is the application of Mehendi, or henna, which symbolises wealth, love, and marital bliss.
 On the first day of Teej, or the day before it begins, women, especially married women, apply elaborate Mehendi designs to their hands and feet.
 The cultural belief suggests that a deeper Mehendi stain signifies a stronger connection between a wife and her husband.
-The application of Mehendi transforms into a delightful and celebratory occasion as women come together to dance and sing Teej songs.
+The application of Mehendi becomes a delightful, celebratory occasion as women come together to dance and sing Teej songs.
 This communal experience enhances the festive spirit and strengthens the friendships among women, creating lasting memories during the celebration.
-Additionally, Mehendi is applied as a means of artistic expression, highlighting cultural heritage and inventiveness.
+Additionally, Mehendi is applied as an artistic expression, highlighting cultural heritage and creativity.

 First day of Teej - Dar Khane Din of Teej